meagerfindings/Student-Scheduler/java/com/meagerfindings/matgreten/c196_student_scheduler_mat_greten/readme.md

 ### Input
 _Each of the following needs to be input into the application:_

 - terms, including the following:
   - the term title (e.g., Term 1, Term 2)
   - the start date
-  - the end date
-- courses, including the following:
-  - the course title
-  - the start date
-  - the anticipated end date
+  - the end datetake)
-  - the status (e.g., in progress, completed, dropped, plan to take)
   - the course mentor name(s), phone number(s), and email address(es)
   - objective and performance assessments associated with each course
   - the ability to add optional notes for each course